Tribolium Lab – Janicke & Winkler

 Johanna Kaidel (MSc Student) – Thesis on ‘Genitalia morphology in the red flour beetle’

 Ronja Eilhardt (BSc Student) – Thesis: ‘Impact of population density on sexual selection in the red flour beetle’

 Emma Markwardt (BSc Student) – Thesis: ‘Sex-specific genetic variance under heat stress in the red flour beetle’

 Birte Martens (BSc Student) – Thesis: ‘No Evidence for Benefits of Same-Sex Copulations in Red Flour Beetles‘

 BSc and MSc projects in the Tribolium lab

-We are happy to host projects and/or theses in one of the outlined or self-developed projects.
+We are happy to host projects and/or theses.
 If you are interested in joining our team, please get in contact.

 Evolutionary and behavioural biology

 Supervisor: Dr. Tim Janicke, Lennart Winkler (BIO Room 257)

 Study organism: red flour beetle Tribolium castaneum